chromatone/chromatone.center/practice/chroma/see/index.md

 ---
 title: See it
-subtitle: Let's look at the relative amounts of all pitch class frequencies in any audio signal in real time.
+description: Let's look at the relative amounts of all pitch class frequencies in any audio signal in real time.
 cover: chroma.png
 date: 2022-06-16
 ---